-The Launceston practices are conveniently situated on 26 Brisbane Street and 54 Canning Street, close to the LGH and Brickfields Park, with convenient street parking along the streets nearby.
-This building used to house the previous practice of Launceston Therapy Clinic and many of the original clinicians have chosen to continue to work here, now under the umbrella of Synapse Psychology.
+The Launceston practices are conveniently situated on 54 Canning Street, close to the LGH and Brickfields Park, with convenient street parking along the streets nearby.
+This building used to house the previous practice of Launceston Therapy Clinic and some of the clinicians previously affiliated with LTC have chosen to continue to work here, now under the umbrella of Synapse Psychology.
 Our rooms are clean, comfortable and inviting.
-Our other location is in Devonport on 81A Gunn Street.
+There is a 2nd location in 26 Brisbane Street, Launceston.
+This beautiful building offers inviting rooms and little haven of peace right in the city centre.
+We are also located in Devonport at 1/55 Best Street, close to the KMart with plenty parking space around.

 Phone: 6364 3880